nachotacos69/WikiEater/GOD EATER BURST/Some Informations [Important].md

 - same as GEBCS but rather a bit complex on that first part above
 - it displays total counts to strings/index, [CRLF](https://en.wikipedia.org/wiki/Newline), and the name of the text file itself, then its type and encoding

+# Current Version of GEBCS Structure
+- they consists of excel format now (MSExcel), so there will be differences
+- all of them are raw .tr2 file so it takes less time do modify it

 # Types of Decompression/Compression/Deflation Methods?